ishaandey/node/week-4/lab/README.md

 2. What was the median time of survey form submission?

 3. How many people were at each comfort level with Python?
-With statistics?
+Did that differ from comfort levels with statistics?